genomika/summercourse/Course_Materials/alignment/Tutorial.md

 How do we dig out just the lines that have the contig names and ignore all the sequences?
 Well, the contig name lines all follow the pattern above, and since the > character is not a valid base, it will never appear on a sequence line.
 We've discovered a pattern (also known as a regular expression) to use in searching, and the command line tool that does regular expression matching is **grep**.

 Regular expressions are so powerful that nearly every modern computer language includes a "regex" module of some sort.
 There are many online tutorials for regular expressions (and a few different flavors of them).
-But the most common is the Perl style (http://perldoc.perl.org/perlretut.html).
+But the most common is the [Perl style](http://perldoc.perl.org/perlretut.html).
 We're only going to use the most simple of regular expressions here, but learning more about them will pay handsome dividends for you in the future.

 Here's how to execute grep to list contig names in a FASTA file.

-    grep -P '^>' sacCer3.fa | more
+    grep -P '^>' ucsc.hg19.fasta | more

 **Notes:**
 - The -P option tells grep to use Perl-style regular expression patterns.
 - This makes including special characters like Tab ( \t ), Carriage Return ( \r ) or Linefeed ( \n ) much easier that the default Posix paterns.
 - While it is not really required here, it generally doesn't hurt to include this option.
 - '^>' is the regular expression describing the pattern we're looking for (described below)
-- sacCer3.fa is the file to search.
+- ucsc.hg19.fasta is the file to search.
 Lines with text that match our pattern will be written to standard output; non matching lines will be omitted.
 - We pipe to more just in case there are a lot of contig names.

 Now down to the nuts and bolts of our pattern, '^>'

 First, the single quotes around the pattern – they are only a signal for the bash shell.
-As part of its friendly command line parsing and evaluation, the shell will often look for special characters on the command line that mean something to it (for example, the $ in front of an environment variable name, like in $SCRATCH).
+As part of its friendly command line parsing and evaluation, the shell will often look for special characters on the command line that mean something to it (for example, the $ in front of an environment variable name, like in $HOME).
 Well, regular expressions treat the $ specially too – but in a completely different way!
 Those single quotes tell the shell "don't look inside here for special characters – treat this as a literal string and pass it to the program".
 The shell will obey, will strip the single quotes off the string, and will pass the actual pattern, ^>, to the grep program.
 (Aside: We've see that the shell does look inside double quotes ( " ) for certain special signals, such as looking for environment variable names to evaluate.)

 So what does ^> mean to grep?
 Well, from our contig name format description above we see that contig name lines always start with a > character, so > is a literal for grep to use in its pattern match.